Plain Language Awards

 Celebrate the stories of our clearest business communicators

-Judge: Best Plain Language Website — Private sector
+Judge: Best Plain Language Technical Communicator

 Digital Channels Specialist, Palmerston North City Council, Palmerston North, New Zealand

-She’s also a past winner so has first-hand experience of the work involved in taking a website from good to great.
+She’s also a past winner, so has first-hand experience of the work involved in taking a website from good to great.

-“I’ve always championed clear and concise writing and pushed for the businesses I’ve worked for to develop a plain language culture.
+‘I’ve always championed clear and concise writing, and pushed for the businesses I’ve worked for to develop a plain language culture.
 My current day job has a big focus on improving customer experience.
 I like to say I create digital experiences that work for humans.
-Clarity, structure and simplicity – the bread and butter of plain language advocates – are our basic building blocks.
-If we can sprinkle a little joy on top with some whizzy tech stuff, that’s great, but clear communication has to be at the heart of everything we do.”
+Clarity, structure, and simplicity — the bread and butter of plain language advocates — are our basic building blocks.
+If we can sprinkle a little joy on top with some whizzy tech stuff, that’s great, but clear communication has to be at the heart of everything we do.’

 Meet the judges for the Plain Language Awards